 Bacterial Bloom After Water Change

-This sudden increase in bacteria is what is known as a bacteria bloom and is what happens when you cycle a fish tank for the first time.
-An established aquarium will not usually suffer from this problem, however, when performing a water change, you may disturb so much waste that a bacterial bloom will develop within just 1 or 2 days.
+A sudden increase in bacteria is known as a bacteria bloom and happens when you cycle a fish tank for the first time.
+An established aquarium won’t usually suffer from this problem, although when performing a water change, you may disturb so much waste that a bacterial bloom inevitably develops within just 1 or 2 days.

-Although bacterial blooms are perfectly harmless to fish, if it is caused by excess ammonia, your fish may begin to suffer from inflamed gills and difficulty in breathing.
+Although bacterial blooms are harmless to fish, if caused by excess ammonia, your fish may begin to suffer from inflamed gills and difficulty breathing.
 If you notice your fish swimming at the top of the tank more often than usual, it would be wise to test the ammonia level and take immediate action if too high.

 Your tank will settle down quite quickly after the bacterial level is enough to break down the waste.

 Fish tanks struggling to keep on top of the waste produced by the tank occupants may need an emergency cycle to encourage bacteria growth manually, or you may have too many fish.
-You will need to reduce the number of fish in the tank or get a bigger tank.
+Ideally, reduce the number of fish in the tank or get a bigger tank.

 An Algae Bloom Can Cause Cloudy Water In A Fish Tank